shearerj/market-sim-close-price/market-sim/docs/developing.md

   : Remove all java byproducts.
 This probably won't be necessary, but it exists just in case.

+To remove the syntax highlighting add `COLOR=cat` to any command invocation.

 Style
 =====

 We currently use the [Google Style Guide](http://google.github.io/styleguide/javaguide.html).
+In the `resouces` folder there are two files (`eclipse-java-google-style.xml` and `google-style.importorder`) to help enforce this style in Eclipse.